 1 cup crumbled feta cheese, divided

-1 1/2 cups frozen artichoke hearts, thawed and squeezed of excess moisture (or 1 15-ounce can, drained, squeezed and patted dry), divided
+1 (12-ounce bag) frozen artichoke hearts, thawed and squeezed of excess moisture, coarsely chopped, divided

 1 cup ricotta cheese

 1 1/2 cups half-and-half